-Most of us have been using the A/C in our vehicles this month, almost exclusively for each trip.
+The history of A/C for our cars is a very interesting one.
 Can you imagine not having A/C as option?
 Me either!

-In 1886, the first patent for a production automobile was issued.
+The first patent for a production automobile was issued In 1886.
 This is what the vehicle looked like.
 As you can see it has no windshield, roof, doors or windows.
 Mother Nature was their air conditioning!